Xiliang (official): Career

-Following the end of the plague, Xi's retirement request was finally granted and he left office in April 1911.
+Following the end of the plague, Xiliang's retirement request was finally granted and he left office in April 1911.
 He was recalled by the Imperial Court in October for advice on how to deal with the Wuchang Uprising, but he finally returned home for good the same day that Puyi abdicated, February 12, 1912.
-He refused job offers from Yuan Shi-kai and offers of land from Zhang Zuolin, the latter of whom expressed deep admiration for Xi.
+He refused job offers from Yuan Shikai and offers of land from Zhang Zuolin, the latter of whom expressed deep admiration for Xiliang.
 He eschewed politics after his retirement.
 He died in 1917.